AJFaraday/Thud/docs/challenge.md

 * There are no dwarfs on the board.
 * There are no trolls on the board.
 * Both players have declared the game over.
-* The game has reached it's cut-off length of 500 moves.
+* The game has reached its cut-off length of 500 moves.

 # How to manually play a game

 * Go to https://ajfaraday.github.io/Thud/dist/index.html
 * Hover the mouse over a piece to see it's available moves.
-* Click a piece to select it for the current move.
+* Click on a piece to select it for the current move.
-* Click one of the available moves to move the piece.
+* Click on one of the available moves to move the piece.
 * (You can click the relevant 'Make Peace' button to declare the game over according to that player, during their turn)

 # How to set up a local instance of the game